 Is There Sufficient Voltage to Keep the Gas Valve Open and Circuit Board Active?

 It takes a minimum of 10.5 volts to hold open the coils on the gas valve.
 Low voltage is more common when dry camping because you aren’t connected to a reliable campground power source.
-If your battery is drained, your water heater won’t have enough power to operate as intended.
-If you suspect this could be the case, use a digital multimeter to test the DC voltage on your RV battery (or batteries).

 Is Hot Water Coming From the Cold Faucet?

-If you’re trying to get hot water at a single-lever faucet, the mixing valve on the faucet might be faulty.
-Try getting hot water from the cold side.
 During the camper’s maiden voyage, we sometimes discover that the hot and cold lines were installed incorrectly by the manufacturer.
-If you suspect this to be the case in your RV, contact a service center for further assistance to remedy the issue of your RV hot water heater not working.
+If you suspect this to be the case in your RV, contact a service center for further assistance.

-Is the Water Heater Warm, Not Hot?
+Is the RV Water Heater Warm, Not Hot?

 Technician Tip: Consult your owner’s manual or manufacturer for information on your water heater’s intended temperature if you don’t have a Suburban or Dometic model.